jasontcrabtree/jasontcrabtree/README.md

 I'm currently applying for roles as a Front-End Developer in Auckland, New Zealand.
 I also freelance via [Lodestone Studio](https://lodestone.studio).

-If you'd like to learn more, check out my CV at [https://jasontcrabtree.com/jason-crabtree-resume.pdf](https://jasontcrabtree.com/jason-crabtree-resume.pdf)
+If you'd like to learn more, [Read my CV (PDF)](https://jasontcrabtree.com/jason-crabtree-resume.pdf)